chmcewan/Provisio/README.md

     $ provisio download <URL>

-Downloads and caches a remote dependency, such as a tarball.
+downloads and caches a remote dependency, such as a tarball.
 Regardless of the ultimate source, the file is "downloaded" to the /tmp directory, in case the working directory is read-only.
 Similarly

     $ provisio install <MANAGER> <PACKAGE>